bironader/Seven-Wonders-Of-World/README.md

 # Seven-Wonders-Of-World

-### This is a map for worldwide showing seven wonders of the world.
+### This is a map of worldwide showing seven wonders of the world.

 ## How To Run:
 * open index.html with your favourite browser